Bessie Coleman: Airshows

-With the age of commercial flight still a decade or more in the future, Coleman quickly realized that in order to make a living as a civilian aviator she would have to become a "barnstorming" stunt flier, performing dangerous tricks in the air with the then-still-novel technology of airplanes for paying audiences.
+With the age of commercial flight still a decade or more in the future, Coleman quickly realized that in order to make a living as a civilian aviator she would have to become a "barnstorming" stunt flier, performing dangerous tricks in the air for paying audiences with the then-still-novel technology of airplanes.
 But, to succeed in this highly competitive arena, she would need advanced lessons and a more extensive repertoire.
 Returning to Chicago, she could not find anyone willing to teach her, so in February 1922, she sailed again for Europe.

-Coleman spent the next two months in France completing an advanced course in aviation. after this, she left for the Netherlands to meet with Anthony Fokker, one of the world's most distinguished aircraft designers.
+Coleman spent the next two months in France completing an advanced course in aviation.
+After this, she left for the Netherlands to meet with Anthony Fokker, one of the world's most distinguished aircraft designers.
 She also traveled to Germany, where she visited the Fokker Corporation and received additional training from one of the company's chief pilots.
 She then returned to the United States to launch her career in exhibition flying.

 "Queen Bess", as she was known, was a highly popular draw for the next five years.
 Invited to important events and often interviewed by newspapers, she was admired by both blacks and whites.
 She primarily flew Curtiss JN-4 Jenny biplanes and other aircraft that had been army surplus aircraft left over from the war.
 She made her first appearance in an American airshow on September 3, 1922, at an event honoring veterans of the all-black 369th Infantry Regiment of World War I. Held at Curtiss Field on Long Island, near New York City, and sponsored by her friend Abbott and the Chicago Defender newspaper, the show billed Coleman as "the world's greatest woman flier" and featured aerial displays by eight other American ace pilots, and a jump by black parachutist Hubert Julian.